 Namibia was established in 1990 and is led by a democratically-elected and stable government.
 The country ranked top fifth out of 54 African countries in the Ibrahim Index of African Governance in 2015 for the indicators including the quality of governance and the government's ability to support human development, sustainable economic opportunity, rule of law and human rights (National Planning Commission, 2017).

 As a result of sound governance and stable macroeconomic management, Namibia has experienced rapid socioeconomic development.
 Namibia has achieved the level of 'medium human development' and ranks 125th on the Human Development Index out of 188 countries (National Planning Commission, 2017).

-5.8.2 DEMOGRAPHIC PROFILE
+5.8.2 Demographic Profile

 Namibia is one of the least densely populated countries in the world, with a population of 2.3 million people.
 Life expectancy is 65 years and average years of schooling is 11.7 (National Planning Commission, 2017).

 Namibia's population is expected to increase from an estimated 2.11 million in 2011 to 3.44 million by 2041 (63%).
-In the 2011 Census, the population of the Otjozondjupa region was 143,903 (Namibia Statistics Agency, 2011).
+In the 2011 Census, the population of the Kunene and Otjozondjupa Regions was 86,856 and 143,903 respectively (Namibia Statistics Agency, 2011).